DigiTecK3D/DT3D_Mari-Procedural-Library/README.md

 -----------------

 10/15/13
--Initial release of the Mari Procedural Library.
+- 10/15/13		Initial release of the Mari Procedural Library.
+- 12/14/13		V1.06 Release of Procedural Function Library

 Credits
 -----------------